-Research and development expense for the year ended December 31, 2021 decreased by \$0.1 million or 2.5% to \$5.0 million from \$5.1 million for the year ended December 31, 2020.
-The decrease is primarily attributable to the decrease in personnel engaged in the research and development of our AV technology in 2021 compared to pre-COVID-19 headcount levels in 2020.
-The Company plans to continue to restore the appropriate level of engineering and other personnel to support its research and development efforts and expects research and development costs to increase over time.
+Research and development expense for the year ended December 31, 2022 increased by \$4.5 million or 90.0% to \$9.5 million from \$5.0 million for the year ended December 31, 2021.
+The increase is attributable to the increase in personnel engaged in the research and development of our AV technology in 2022 compared to headcount levels in 2021, external R&D contractors, allocated occupancy costs, R&D related travel costs.
+The Company plans to continue to expand its level of engineering and other R&D personnel to support its research and development efforts and expects research and development costs to increase over time.